High-Speed Broadband for California Libraries

 of California’s 1,127 library sites are now connected or connecting.

-Over 200 library sites were upgraded or received new connections in 2023-24.
+Over 200 library sites will be seeking upgraded or new connections in 2023-24.

 Staff in connected libraries report*